Docs

 2026-04-20The canonical module protocol:

 info,config,services.json,.well-known/parachute.json.
-How Vault, Lens, Scribe, and third-party modules plug into a single ecosystem under one HTTPS URL. -
+How Vault, Notes, Scribe, and third-party modules plug into a single ecosystem under one HTTPS URL. -

 Hub as portal — OAuth and the service catalog